 BAY-ARENAC BEHAVIORAL HEALTH AUTHORITY

+(as a “Subrecipient” as that term is defined in OMB 2 CFR 200 Subpart A)

-Effective October 1, 2017 through September 30, 2018
+Effective October 1, 2018 through September 30, 2019

-THIS AGREEMENT, made and entered into this 1st day of October, 2017 between the Mid-State Health Network (MSHN), whose administrative offices are located at 530 W. Ionia Street, Suite F, Lansing, Michigan 48933 (hereinafter referred to as the “MSHN” or "Payor"), and BAY-ARENAC BEHAVIORAL HEALTH AUTHORITY, whose administrative offices are located at 201 Mulholland; Bay City, MI 48708 (hereinafter referred to as the "Provider" and/or “CMHSP”).
+THIS AGREEMENT, made and entered into this 1st day of October, 2018 between the Mid-State Health Network (MSHN), whose administrative offices are located at 530 W. Ionia Street, Suite F, Lansing, Michigan 48933 (hereinafter referred to as the “MSHN” or "Payor"), and BAY-ARENAC BEHAVIORAL HEALTH AUTHORITY, whose administrative offices are located at 201 Mulholland; Bay City, MI 48708, as the subrecipient as defined in OMB 2 CFR 200 Subpart A(hereinafter referred to as the "Provider" and/or “CMHSP”).

 WHEREAS, on February 6, 2013, the Michigan Department of Health and Human Services (hereinafter referred to as the "MDHHS") issued an Application for Participation (AFP) as the process for selecting specialty Prepaid Inpatient Health Plans for Medicaid (which hereafter shall be understood to include the Healthy Michigan Program [HMP]) mental health and substance abuse services and supports effective January 1, 2014; and